aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 							AWS region (default: None)
 	```

-    Note that if you are specifying the output directory using the -o option, the path needs to be specified as an absolute path e.g. /home/ec2-user/mysnapperoutput.
+    Note that if you are specifying the output directory using the **-o** argument, the path needs to be specified as an absolute path e.g. /home/ec2-user/mysnapperoutput.

-6. Run PGSnapper manually once using the following command and review the log file generated under "/home/ec2-user/scripts/log/" sub-directory.
-By default, all the output will be stored under "/home/ec2-user/scripts/output/" sub-directory.
+6. Run PGSnapper manually once using the following command and review the log file generated under "/home/ec2-user/scripts/log/<ENDPOINT>/<DBNAME>/" directory.
+By default, all the output will be stored under "/home/ec2-user/scripts/output/<ENDPOINT>/<DBNAME>/" directory.
 If you don't see any error in the log file, proceed to the next step.
 For further troubleshooting, see the **Troubleshooting** section below.

     ```bash
 	/home/ec2-user/scripts/pg_perf_stat_snapper.py -e <PostgreSQL Instance EndPoint> -P <Port> -d <Database Name where Application objects are stored> -u <Master UserName> -s <AWS Secretes Manager ARN.
 CloudFormation Output Key: PGSnapperSecretARN> -m snap -r <AWS Region>